For Sale By Owner Resource Center

 While most steps to selling a house are the same for FSBO as selling with a listing agent, in the FSBO case, the seller does all of the work.
 Not sure if the process is something you can (or want) to do?
 Here is an overview of everything involved in selling a home for sale by owner.

 Pricing Your Home

 For sale by owner, homes are typically priced 2% higher than homes listed by an agent.
 Unfortunately, that doesn’t mean homeowners get that price.
-Homes that are not accurately priced do tend to stay on the market longer.
+Homes that are not accurately priced tend to stay on the market longer.

 A real estate agent will help you determine what your home is worth.
-A large part of the home valuation has to do with a comparative market analysis, which relies on data on licensed real estate agents have access to.
+A large part of the home valuation has to do with a comparative market analysis, which relies on data only licensed real estate agents have access to.